naoned/naoElasticsearchRiverRabbitmq/README.md

     $ sudo easy_install pika

-# First test and simple run
+# Firsts tests and simple run

 In a terminal, launch the service :